Security Analyst Advises Police To Prepare For More Protests As Elections Draw Near

 Ghana police challenges reports that one detained anti-galamsey protestor is pregnant

-Some X users have described the police's actions as kidnapping and have demanded the immediate release of protesters.
+Some social media users have described the police's alleged actions as kidnapping and have demanded the protesters be released urgently.

 New feature: Сheck out news that is picked for YOU ➡️ click on “Recommended for you” and enjoy!